 …

-When a GLK non-AP STA receives a group addressed RA in an MPDU from its associated GLK AP, if the RA is not a SYNRA or the SYNRA Type subfield does not represent a supported SYNRA Type, or the From DS and To DS subfields in the Frame Control field are not both 1, then the non-AP STA shall discard the frame, and not use the frame for updating any scoreboard used for GLK-GCR block ack.
+When a GLK non-AP STA receives a group addressed RA in an MPDU from its associated GLK AP, if the MPDU is in three address format or the RA is not a SYNRA or the SYNRA Type subfield does not represent a supported SYNRA Type, or the From DS and To DS subfields in the Frame Control field are not both 1, then the non-AP STA shall discard the frame, and not use the frame for updating any scoreboard used for GLK-GCR block ack.
 All other group addressed Data frames received from the associated GLK AP shall be counted as received for the purposes of the scoreboard used for GLK-GCR block ack, even if discarded based on the subsequent SYNRA filtering, as described below.

 …